 As we have seen, effective field theory provides a simple and compelling understanding of the origin and peculiar smallness of neutrino masses, under the sole hypothesis that the new degrees of freedom needed to account for non-vanishing neutrino masses lie significantly above the electroweak scale.
 Neutrino masses, on the other hand, can also originate well below the electroweak scale.
 Dirac neutrinos are the prototypical example.
 The SM neutrinos get in such a case a purely Dirac mass from Yukawa couplings to otherwise massless singlet neutrinos ($M = 0$ in \eq{M}).
 While the standard framework unavoidably leads to lepton number violating Majorana neutrino masses, Dirac neutrinos conserve lepton number, which offers an opportunity to probe experimentally the origin of neutrino masses.

-Before ending up with $M = 0$ and purely Dirac neutrinos, let us shortly consider the intermediate possibility that $M$ does not vanish but it is not significantly larger than the EW scale, so that the SMEFT approach used in \Sect{standard} does not apply.
+Before ending up with $M = 0$ and purely Dirac neutrinos, we shortly consider the intermediate possibility that $M$ does not vanish but it is not significantly larger than the EW scale, so that the SMEFT approach used in \Sect{standard} does not apply.